Ada-Developers-Academy/core-unit-3/layout/intro-to-flexbox.md

 ## Conclusion

 It's entirely possible to customize flow and alignment of elements using CSS without flexbox.
 To do so, you will want to check out how to use `display` and `position` and `float`.

+### !callout-info

+## Be Careful with Float!

+`float` has fallen out of use now that we have grid and flexbox.
+It is a convenient property to "push" an element to the left or right of another element, but it can introduce complications into your layout.
+For more information read over the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/float) and an [opinion piece](https://css-tricks.com/is-css-float-deprecated/) from CSS-Tricks.

+### !end-callout

 However, flexbox provides deep solutions for flow and alignment in a way that promotes better, more responsive layouts.